jhpyle/docassemble/_docs/objects.md

 This will return a list of privileges (e.g., `['developer', 'user']`).

 <a name="DAFile.convert_to"></a>The `.convert_to()` method accepts a
-single positional parameter, which is expected to be `'docx'`, `'doc'`, `'odt'`, `'rtf'`, `'png'`, `'jpg'`, `'tif'`, or `'md'`.
+single positional parameter, which is expected to be `'pdf'`, `'docx'`, `'doc'`, `'odt'`, `'rtf'`, `'png'`, `'jpg'`, `'tif'`, or `'md'`.
 The file will be converted in place to that format.
 Word processing files cannot be converted to image files, and vice-versa.
 If the conversion